amgarton47/CS62data-structures/Git/project/README.md

     "STEP 5: update my branch for changes in master".

-* now that your branch is up-todate with *master*, merge *your changes* back into the *master* branch
+* now that your branch is up-todate with *master*, merge *your changes* back into the *master* branch (oote: The command `git merge branch1` when executed in *master* will update *master* to include changes made to *branch1*).

   ```
   git checkout master
-  git merge *person1*
+  git merge person1
   ```
-  This time, because your (*person1*) branch is now up-to-date with respect to master, git should be able to automatically perform a fast-forward merge.
+  This time, because your (*person1*) branch is now up-to-date with respect to *master*, git should be able to automatically perform a fast-forward merge.
   If so, all you have to do is a *commit* and *push*.
 But if there are other changes to be reconciled, you may have to resolve them as you did above.